BethHayden01/BlossomCare/README.md

 -	Best care products – takes you to a page consisting of different plant care products and recommendations/benefits for houseplants.
 -	Contact us – takes the user to a contact form page where the user can define a plant issue and contact the company for help with their individual plant issues.
 The user can attach an image to the webpage to send to the company.

 The navigation links will contain a hover element to allow the user to see a visual representation of the link they are selecting.
-The navigation bar is also responsive allowing the user to view the webpage clearly on different devices.
+The navigation bar is also responsive, allowing the user to view the webpage clearly on different devices.
+The purpose of the navigation links is to provide users with a clear pathway to navigate from each page with ease.
 On tablets:

 -	The navbar contain the four links side by side to the right hand side the company logo.

 ### On mobile devices: